-14 Enforcement and Sanctions
+16 Enforcement and Sanctions

-14.1 Describe the enforcement powers of the data protection authority(ies).
+16.1 Describe the enforcement powers of the data protection authority(ies).

-Investigatory Power Civil/Administrative Sanction Criminal Sanction Monetary penalty notices This is not applicable.
+Investigatory Power Civil/Administrative Criminal Sanction Monetary penalty This is not applicable.
 This is not applicable.
 Recommendations The FDPIC can investigate cases and request the production of files, obtain information and arrange for processed data to be shown to him.
 If the investigation reveals that the DPA is being breached by federal bodies, the FDPIC can recommend that the federal body concerned change the method of processing or abandon the processing.
-The FDPIC informs the department concerned or the Federal Chancellery of his recommendation is not complied with or is rejected, the FDPIC may refer the matter to the department or to the Federal Chancellery for a decision.
+The FDPIC informs the department concerned or the Federal Chancellery of his recommendation.
+If a recommendation is not complied with or is rejected, the FDPIC may refer the matter to the department or to the Federal Chancellery for a decision.
 The decision is communicated to the data subjects in the form of a ruling.
-If the FDPIC reveals in an investigation that in the private sector a natural/ legal person does not comply with the DPA, it may render recommendation, sa well.
-Upon 30 days of the receipt of the recommendation or whether it accepts and implements the recommendation or whether it rejects it.
+If the FDPIC reveals in an investigation that in the private sector a natural/legal person does not comply with the DPA, it may render recommendations as well.
+Upon 30 days of the receipt of the receipt of the receipts and implements the recommendation or whether it rejects it.
 In case of a rejection, the FDPIC may bring the case to the Swiss Federal Administrative Court.
 This is not applicable.
-Enforcement Notices This is not applicable.
+Enforcement notices This is not applicable.
 This is not applicable.
 Prosecution This is not applicable.
 This is not applicable.